huvers/quantum_erasure_imaging/README.md

 # Quantum Erasure Imaging Simulation Codebase

 This repository was originally developed for experimentation, and became the basis for the preprint **“Quantum Erasure Imaging:
-Complementary Modalities and Indefinite Causal Order”**.
+Complementary Modalities and Indefinite Causal Order”** by myself (Sean Huver) and Sanjaya Lohani.
 The scripts implement the Monte-Carlo sims, estimator checks, and indefinite causal-order (ICO) visualizations discussed throughout the paper, so readers can reproduce figures, investigate assumptions, or adapt the